yWorks/yfiles-for-html-demos/demos/layout/splitedges/README.md

 ## Things to Try

 Change the graph and the split ids of the edges and see how the layout changes, too.
-Edges with split ids are colored different than grey.
+Edges with split ids are colored different than black.

 - Align edges that connect to the same group nodes from the outside and the inside.
 Select two or more edges that are connected a group and choose 'Align Selected Edges' from the context menu.
 - Unalign edges to delete the split ids.
 Select at least one edge with a split id and choose 'Unalign Selected Edges' from the context menu.